Create and edit widget templates

 In the file system

-Generally, MVC widget templates comprise of List and Detail views and you can create new templates for each, following the naming convention.
+Generally, MVC widget templates comprise of List and Detail views and you can create new templates for each, following the Naming conventions.
 Some widgets, such as the Content block, do not have List and Detail views, so you just create the template with a name of your choice and place it in the Mvc » Views » ContentBlock folder.

 Create List or Detail views